A Merry Christmas to you and yours. Or those you may rent. Or happen to have on Lay-a-Way. Or may be thinking of purchasing soon.

 If you know me, you know that I love film, and movie posters even more.
 I love the art… GOOD art, anyway.
 Not these stinking, non-creative turds they pass off regularly featuring a low/back-lit photo of protagonist/antagonist in front of (INSERT MAJOR MOVIE SET PIECE HERE), surrounded by typography and copy obviously created by a seven year old with better things to do… but really good work, like that of Drew Struzan, or Boris Vallejo (I mean have you SEEN his National Lampoon’s Vacation artwork??!), John Alvin, the Hildebrandt brothers, Frank Frazetta, Saul Bass, and on and on.
 As a filmmaker trapped in the life and career of an illustrator, I live vicariously through this medium until I can one day make that leap.
 But I digress.

 You see, I was looking forward to grabbing a 27×40-inch, double-sided hunk of poster-y goodness from the film.
-It embodied many things that I enjoy: Propaganda-style art, great color pop, spectacularly tongue-in-cheek typographical layout, and it would be a great replacement for the Army of Darkness piece that my wife hates.
-She obviously is lost on the genius of John Bolton’s work there.
+It embodied many things that I enjoy: Propaganda-style art, great color pop, spectacularly tongue-in-cheek typographical layout, and it would be a great replacement for the Army of Darkness piece that currently hangs in my office.
 Whatever.
 I mean, it would have been a Guardians of the Galaxy poster (full theatrical release version, thank you), but those have gone crazy in price.
 Think of how great that poster would look as guests stop by for an…. wait for it… INTERVIEW on a podcast??!